memesrized/degenerator/README.md

 # degenerator
 It's less than a generator

-It's a simple app to generate some random stuff.
+It's a simple app to generate some random stuff based on GPT2 and deepai neural transfer style.

 Flow:
 1. get random fun fact